immunogenomics/amp_phase1_ra/README.md

 ## Overview
 This repo provides the **Data availability**, **Source code**, **Website** for our work on using single-cell transcriptomics and proteomics data to define inflammatory cell states in autoimmune disease - rheumatoid arthritis.

-The preprint version can be viewed and cited:
+The published paper can be viewed and cited:

 > Zhang, F., Wei, K., Slowikowski, K., Fonseka, C.Y., Rao, D.A., et al, 2018.
 Defining Inflammatory Cell States in Rheumatoid Arthritis Joint Synovial Tissues by Integrating Single-cell Transcriptomics and Mass Cytometry.
 [Nature Immunology](https://www.nature.com/articles/s41590-019-0378-1), 2019.